zarr-developers/zarr-python/docs/tutorial.rst

 A number of different compressors can be used with Zarr.
-A separate package called NumCodecs_ is available which provides a common interface to various compressor libraries including Blosc, Zstandard, LZ4, Zlib, BZ2 and LZMA.
+A separate package called NumCodecs_ is available which provides a common interface to various compressor libraries including Blosc, Zstandard, LZ4, Zlib, BZ2, GZip, and LZMA.
 Different compressors can be provided via the ``compressor`` keyword argument accepted by all array creation functions.
 For example::